-The PTZ620 dome is a hi-tech CCTV product.
-It incorporates a high-clarity colour camera, panoramic speed-variable PAN/TILT, multifunctional decoder and on-board processor for logic handling.
-It is easy to connect, install, maintain and operate and has many features.
-The dome is compact and has a strong structure together with a modern and appealing appearance.
-Note that this dome is a single skin dome and should only be used internally or externally in semi sheltered areas.
+The PTZ650 range of domes are hi-tech CCTV products.
+They incorporate a high-clarity colour camera, panoramic speed-variable PAN/TILT, multifunctional decoder and on-board processor for logic handling.
+The domes are easy to connect, install, maintain and operate and have many features.
+The domes are compact and have a strong structure together with a modern and appealing appearance.